mdavids/ntptools/go/README.md

 # Go

-Just small collection of home grown NTP tools written in Go.
+Just a small collection of home grown NTP tools written in Go.

 Most useful are: